anchore/enterprise-docs/content/docs/overview/reports/_index.md

 - **Loader** Compares the working set of images and tags in Anchore Engine with its own records.
 Based on the difference, images and tags along with the vulnerability report and policy evaluations are loaded into the service.
 Artifacts deleted from Anchore Engine are marked inactive in the service.
 This process is triggered periodically at 10 minute (600 seconds) intervals, the interval can be configured by overriding the `ANCHORE_ENTERPRISE_REPORTS_DATA_LOAD_INTERVAL_SEC` environment variable in the container.
 - **Refresher** Refreshes the vulnerability report and policy evaluations of all the images and tags actively maintained by the service.
 This process is triggered periodically at a 2 hour (7200 seconds) interval, the interval can be configured by overriding the `ANCHORE_ENTERPRISE_REPORTS_DATA_REFRESH_INTERVAL_SEC` environment variable in the container.

+Data ingress is enabled by default.
+It can be turned off by overriding `ANCHORE_ENTERPRISE_REPORTS_ENABLE_DATA_INGRESS` environment variable to `false` in the container.
+With the ingress turned off, Reports service will not aggregate data from Anchore Engine and halt metric value computation.
+The service, however, will continue to serve API requests with the existing data.

-> WARNING: Reports service may miss updates to artifacts if they are added and deleted in between consecutive execution of ingress processes
+> WARNING: Reports service may miss updates to artifacts if they are added and deleted in between consecutive ingress process runs

 #### Metrics

 Reports service comes loaded with a few pre-defined/canned metric definitions.
 A metric definition is an identifier, readable name, description and the type of the metric.
 The type is loosely based on statsd metric types.
 All the pre-defined metrics are of type 'counter' - a measure of the number of items that match certain criteria.
 A value for each of these metric definitions is computed using the data aggregated by the service.
 All metric values are computed periodically at a 1 hour interval, the interval can be configured by overriding `ANCHORE_ENTERPRISE_REPORTS_METRICS_INTERVAL_SEC` environment variable in the container

-Data ingress is enabled by default.
-It can be turned off by overriding `ANCHORE_ENTERPRISE_REPORTS_ENABLE_DATA_INGRESS` environment variable to `false` in the container.
-With the ingress turned off, Reports service will not aggregate data from Anchore Engine and halt metric value computation.
-The service, however, will continue to serve API requests with the existing data.

 ### Installation and Configuration